-- 1737 The recipient of this command shall check to see whether the information in the request corresponds to - the EID for an existing entry for the bus over which the command was received.
-If so, it shall replace that - 1739 entry with the new information.
-If an entry for a given EID or EID range does not already exist, it shall - 1740 create new entries for the given EIDs.
-In some cases this may require the bridge to split existing entries - 1741 into multiple entries. - 1742 NOTE: A bus owner is only allowed to update entries that correspond to its bus.
-For each routing table entry that - 1743 was created or updated through the Routing Information Update message, the bridge shall keep track of which bus it - 1744 received the Routing Information Update from.
-This is necessary so that when a Routing Information Update is - received from a particular bus, the bridge only updates entries that correspond to entries that were originally given to - 1746 it from that bus.
+- The recipient of this command must check to see whether the information in the request corresponds to the EID for an existing entry for the bus over which the command was received.
+If so, it must replace that entry with the new information.
+If an entry for a given EID or EID range does not already exist, it must create new entries for the given EIDs.
+In some cases this may require the bridge to split existing entries into multiple entries. - NOTE: A bus owner is only allowed to update entries that correspond to its bus.
+For each routing table entry that was created or updated through the Routing Information Update message, the bridge must keep track of which bus it received the Routing Information Update from.
+This is necessary so that when a Routing Information Update is received from a particular bus, the bridge only updates entries that correspond to entries that were originally given to it from that bus.

-9.11.2 Rebuilding Routing Tables
+10.11.2 Rebuilding Routing Tables

-- A bridge that receives and accepts the Allocate Endpoint IDs command with the "Force Allocation" bit set - 1749 (1b) shall clear out and rebuild its routing table information.
-The bridge shall issue commands to reassign - 1750 EIDs and re-allocate EID pools to all downstream devices.
-The request and response parameters are - specified in Table 24, and format information is provided in Table 25.
+A bridge that receives and accepts the Allocate Endpoint IDs command with the "Force Allocation" bit set (1b) must clear out and rebuild its routing table information.
+The bridge shall issue commands to reassign EIDs and re-allocate EID pools to all downstream devices.
+The request and response parameters are specified in Table 24, and format information is provided in Table 25.